A computer algebra package for bivariate asymptotics with explicit error terms

 So we have

 since it is easily verified that $\sum_{n/2 < k \leq n} k^6 \leq \frac{n^7}{4}$ for $n > 5$.
 Thus, the contribution of the sum in this range is

-Next, fix a constant $\alpha \in (\frac12,\frac34)$; the precise value is in principle irrelevant if one is only interested in an asymptotic formula.
+Next, fix a constant $\alpha \in (\frac12,\frac34)$; the precise value is in principle irrelevant if one is only interested in an asymptotic formula (compare the choice of $\alpha$ in the previous section).
 However, for our computations with explicit error bounds it is advantageous to take a value close to $\frac34$, so we choose $\alpha = \frac7{10}$.
 We bound the sum over all $k \in [n^{\alpha},n/2]$.
 Here, we have

 by~\eqref{eq:binomial_crude}, thus (assuming that $N$ is large enough that $k^2 \geq n^{2\alpha} \geq 3n$ whenever $n \geq N$, which we can easily verify for $N = 10000$ and $\alpha = 7/10$)